mdhasantaraque/the-maritime-client/README.md

 15. Uses UserContext, routes and PrivateRoute.
 16. Onclick using to create a toast for eny success and error.
 17. Added dark/ligth toggle.
 18. Environment variable to hide the firebase key.
-19. Also uses toggle for dark mode.
+19. Client site hosting in firebase.
+20. Server site hosting in Vercel.
-20. Make sure all component is responsive.
+21. Make sure all component is responsive.
-21. At last updated README file.
+22. At last updated README file.
-22. Installed file are : i. react-router-dom, ii.
+23. Installed file are : i. react-router-dom, ii.
 Tailwind, iii.
 React Icon, iv.
 React toastify,